Maslow

 They feel a closeness to other people, and generally appreciate life.

-morality that is fully internalized and independent of external authority.
+They have a system of morality that is fully internalized and independent of external authority.

-prejudice, in a way that can be termed objective.
+They judge others without prejudice, in a way that can be termed objective.

 In short, self-actualization is reaching your fullest potential.